 GeneCards Summary for CDK6 Gene

 CDK6 (Cyclin-Dependent Kinase 6) is a Protein Coding gene.
-Diseases associated with CDK6 include microcephaly 12, primary, autosomal recessive and gastroesophageal junction adenocarcinoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include cyclin-dependent protein serine/threonine kinase activity and cyclin binding.
-An important paralog of this gene is CDK1.
+Diseases associated with CDK6 include microcephaly 12, primary, autosomal recessive and autosomal recessive primary microcephaly.
+Among its related pathways are Cellular Senescence and Cell Cycle, Mitotic.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK4.

 UniProtKB/Swiss-Prot for CDK6 Gene